 While SEPP offers a way to access retirement funds early, there are important considerations to keep in mind:

 SEPP can be a strategic tool for managing retirement funds before reaching the traditional retirement age.
-However, it’s crucial to carefully assess your financial situation, consider the long-term implications of starting SEPP, and consult with a financial advisor to ensure this strategy aligns with your overall retirement planning goals.
+However, you need to carefully assess your financial situation, consider the long-term implications of starting SEPP, and talk to a financial advisor to ensure this strategy aligns with your overall retirement planning goals.

 Alternatives to Early 401(k) Withdrawals